Udispecial/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Assignment 11, Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders find . -type f -name "*.js" -delete
-Assignment 12, Write a script that counts the number of directories and sub-directories in the current directory .The current and parent directories should not be taken into account .Hidden directories should be counted
+Assignment 12, Write a script that counts the number of directories and sub-directories in the current directory +The current and parent directories should not be taken into account +Hidden directories should be counted

  find . -type d -not -name '.' | wc -l
+Assignment 13, Create a script that displays the 10 newest files in the current directory Requirements
++One file per line
++Sorted from the newest to the oldest ls -t1 | head -n 10